Winter Adventures Packing List

 - Boots: Sturdy waterproof hiking boots with good ankle support (mid-high top) are imperative.
 Running shoes are not appropriate for winter adventures at Mount St. Helens.

-- Gaiters (optional): Helps keep snow out of your boots
+- Gaiters (optional): Helps keep snow out of your boots and provides extra lower leg protection from brush or abrasion from snowshoes, traction devices or poles.

-- Synthetic Pants: e.g. Polyester zip-off pants, hiking pants
+- Synthetic Pants: e.g. Polyester zip-off pants, hiking pants.

-- Bottom Base Layer: Polyester or wool
+- Bottom Base Layer: Polyester or wool leggings.

-- Scarf or Buff: To protect your neck from the cold
+- Scarf or Buff: To protect your neck from the cold and sun

 - Change of dry clothes for the car (optional)